mbottini/concept2haskell/writeup.md

             where rt = Number $ Utils.tenthsToScientific .
 Dih.restTime $ dih
                 dt = Number $ Utils.intToScientific .
 Dih.splitSize $ dih

 We have the JSON values in the `header`, and we have the ability to map `toJSON` to the list of `frames` and turn them into a single `Array` with `listvalue id`.
-But the rest of the values have to be derived, so there are a bunch of nasty computations.
+But the rest of the values have to be derived, so there are a bunch of nasty computations that are then merged into the object.
+I dearly missed Scala's ability to have some state and do `map += (foo -> bar)`, as it was a lot more readable than the above mess.

 Other `toJSON` implementations are similarly ugly due to this need to access values from both objects, do calculations on them, and then add the results